pelias/pelias/README.md

 ## Setup Performance Information

-The following is a breif synopsis of setting up this environment including: approximate times to complete each step, amount of data, number of documents, etc.
+The following is a brief synopsis of setting up this environment including: approximate times to complete each step, amount of data, number of documents, etc.

 ### Architecture/Tuning